zmjones/rfss/rfss_manuscript.md

 ## Conclusion

+With the rise of big data and the increasing prominence of computationally intensive methods of analysis, machine learning algorithms have moved more into the focus of attention of social science scholars.
+A very prominent algorithm in this group is the Random Forest.
+Although, it is very common in other disciplines, it has not been widely used in political science.
+We suspect that this is in part due to the believe that machine learning models, that are primarily designed to achieve good predictive performance, are black boxes that are not helpful for theory-seeking substantive research [@breiman2001statistical; @clark2015big].

-In situations where relevant theory says little about the functional form of the relationship of interest, the magnitude and degree of nonlinearity and interaction is unknown, the number of possibly relevant predictors is large, or when prediction is important, Random Forests may be quite useful.
-We believe that this situation is common, especially in comparative politics and international relations.
+In this paper we introduced Random Forest in detail and demonstrated its potential for substantive research in exploratory settings.
+Through various methods substantive  In situations where relevant theory says little about the functional form of the relationship of interest, the magnitude and degree of nonlinearity and interaction is unknown, the number of possibly relevant predictors is large, or when prediction is important, Random Forests may be a very useful tool for applied political science researchers.

-We have provided a technical introduction to CART and Random Forests, with the goal of providing researchers with enough background knowledge to use these methods in an informed manner, as well as software to reduce the technical burden of their use.
+ as well as software to reduce the technical burden of their use.
 Random Forests are but one member of a broad class of supervised machine learning methods that could be useful to political scientists.
 We hope that in the future these methods and the issues that they are designed to solve are incorporated into political science.
 Particularly, we see the development of machine learning methods for dependent data as a fruitful area for future research.

 # References